How Much Debt Is Too Much? Understanding Your Debt-To-Income Ratio

 For example, if your total debt amounts to $250,000 and your assets are valued at $500,000, your debt-to-net worth ratio would be 50 percent.

-Ideally, a lower ratio indicates a minimal debt burden relative to your overall wealth.
 It is important to note that younger households may have higher ratios due to lower incomes early in their careers and significant purchases, such as homes or cars, accompanied by substantial monthly payments.

 On the other hand, older individuals with substantial 401(k) balances and paid-off mortgages tend to have lower debt-to-net worth ratios.

-The Role of Credit Scores: How Much Debt is Too Much?
+The Role Of Credit Scores: How Much Debt Is Too Much?

 A sinking credit score is another indication of excessive debt, often leading to classification as a subprime borrower by banks and lenders.
 A subprime borrower is viewed as less likely to make timely loan payments or fully repay loans.